Can you drink tea while fasting? — explained by Simple

 The tea itself is fair game.

-With a few SIMPLE adjustments and a curious attitude, tea could become one of the things that help you get through your fasts with less hunger- and craving-related struggles.
+With a few simple adjustments and a curious attitude, tea could become one of the things that help you get through your fasts with less hunger- and craving-related struggles.

 Drinking lots of water during a fast is highly, highly recommended.
 Some days, though, plain, cold water is just … ugh.
 There’s nothing enticing about it.

 Enter stage left … all the teas in the land.
 (And a few other drinks that make the cut for what you can drink while fasting.)
-If this is a whole new world to you, don’t worry.
+If this is a whole new world for you, don’t worry.
 We’ll cover some of the best teas to try a little later.

 P.S.
 If you’ve been feeling like intermittent fasting is not working for you, check how you have your tea.
 Could it be that you’ve inadvertently been breaking your fast?